OpenTechStrategies/MediaWikiMaps/README.md

 * `Popup Content`: An optional label which will appear as a popup.
 * `Icon`: Use a custom icon, as defined by a simple map settings table.
 * `Feature`: Use a custom icon, as defined by a simple map settings table.
 This field is required in order to render a polygon.
+* `Fill Color`: A hex value to apply to the feature shape's fill color.
+* `Border Color`: A hex value to apply to the feature shape's border color.

 ### SimpleMapSettings Columns